RickRomig/bashscripts/README.md

   exit 1
 fi
 ```
 The `functions` directory contains markdown files explaining each of the function in `functionlib`.

+### files directory
+The `files` directory contains support files for various scripts, to include sed instructions and configuration files.

 ### License
 All the scripts are licensed under the Gnu Public Licence, v2.0.
 Feel free to download and use them if you find them useful.
 Modify them to fit your own use cases.
 I don't ask that you send me any changes you make, but if you find a way to make them better, I'd appreciate you sharing them with me.